aspose-words/Aspose.Words-API-References-Tutorials/english/net/programming-with-bookmarks/delete-row-by-bookmark/_index.md

 #### Q: Is Aspose.Words library free to use?

 A: Aspose.Words library is a commercial library, and you may require a valid license to use it in your projects.
-You can visit the official Aspose website to learn more about their licensing options and pricing.
+You can visit the [Aspose.Words for .NET API references](https://reference.aspose.com/words/net/) to learn more about their licensing options and pricing.

 #### Q: Can I delete rows from a table in a specific section of the Word document?